 ALAN I. ROTHENBERG, Chairman

-Rothenberg spearheaded soccer’s rise in the U.S. during the 1990’s as Chairman and CEO of the 1994 World Cup Organizing Committee; was Chairman of the 1999 FIFA Women’s World Cup Games; President of the U.S. Soccer Federation; Chairman of the U.S. Soccer Foundation; and, founder of Major League Soccer.
+Rothenberg spearheaded soccer’s rise in the U.S. during the 1990’s as Chairman and CEO of the 1994 World Cup; Chairman of the 1999 FIFA Women’s World Cup; President of the U.S. Soccer Federation; Chairman of the U.S. Soccer Foundation; and, founder of Major League Soccer.

 The 1994 World Cup was the most successful in FIFA history averaging more than a still record 64,000 fans per game, with an operating surplus of over $60 million.
-He was Chairman of the breakthrough 1999 FIFA Women’s World Cup, Soccer Commissioner for the 1984 Los Angeles Olympic Organizing Committee, and the founder of MLS.
+The 1999 FIFA Women’s World Cup was the most successful women’s sporting event in history.
+Rothenberg was also Soccer Commissioner for the 1984 Los Angeles Olympics.
 Previously, he was an owner of the L.A.
 Aztecs of the NASL.
 For his accomplishments, FIFA bestowed upon him its coveted Order of Merit and he was inducted into the U.S. Soccer Hall of Fame.

 Rothenberg was a top executive in the NBA during the 1970s and 1980s.
 While serving as Vice President and General Counsel of Jack Kent Cooke, Inc. and California Sports, Inc., he represented the Lakers on the NBA’s Board of Governors from 1971-79, and was a member of the Board of Governors during his tenure as President of the Clippers from 1982-90.

 Rothenberg appeared regularly on ESPN’s “Sportslook”, has been an instructor of Sports Law at USC, and is former Chairman of the American Bar Association’s Committee on Sports Law.